berto/berto.com/docs/2015-04-22-leading-from-the-bottom-of-the-org-chart.md

+# Leading from the bottom of the org chart

 HR-wise, the place of a great leader is at the bottom of an org-chart.
 A corner stone on top of which a team can be built.

 A great leader at the bottom: